tripl-to/proposal/README.md

 ## Host validation

 A _host_ can be validated be a reseller (acting as a _helper_ for the block-chain) or by _travelers_.
-As any decentralized service making sure that the service offered are real is a main concern.
-Actual players can be very use full to validate _hosts_.
+As any decentralized database, making sure that the service offered are real is a main concern.
+Actual travel industry players can be very use full to validate _hosts_.

 ## Objects